Can My Spouse’s Creditors Force Me to Sell My Home?

-Recently, the Appellate Division of the Superior Court of New Jersey clarified that the 1988 law controls, and that a third-party creditor of one spouse may not force the sale of real property of property owned as tenants by the entirety by both spouses.
+Recently, the Appellate Division of the Superior Court of New Jersey clarified that the 1988 law controls and that a third-party creditor of one spouse may not force the sale of real property of property owned as tenants by the entirety of both spouses.
 This particular case did not involve a marital home, however, but rather an undeveloped tract of 30 acres in Mansfield, New Jersey.

 The husband in this case owed a significant amount of money to his relatives.
 The relatives sued to collect the debt, which led to a settlement and a civil judgment of $225,000.
 When the husband subsequently failed to pay the judgment, the relatives began looking for assets they could seize, which led them to the Mansfield property.

 The relatives asked for a partition and sale–basically, severing the tenancy by the entirety and selling off the husband's 50-percent interest in the property to pay off the judgment.
 A Superior Court judge denied the relatives' request, citing the 1988 statute “now disallows such a remedy.”

 The Appellate Division agreed and dismissed the relatives' appeal.
 Although the statute as written only states that “neither spouse” may unilaterally take actions to sever or affect the joint tenancy, the Appellate Division said this rule also “applies to a situation where, as here, one spouse's failure to pay his personal debts to third-party creditors has resulted in a money judgment entered against him alone.”

 Need Advice from a New Jersey Family Law Attorney?